Skip to main content.

 How it's Used

-1. Define scope ES&H Manual The ES&H Manual is divided into specific topic areas and defines policies for them.
+1. Define scope ESH Manual The ESH Manual is divided into specific topic areas and defines policies for them.
 Checking this guidance to see what policies we might have to follow, or recommended procedures to use, will help make our scope more clear.
 It will also save time in 2 and 3 below if these are checked first.

-2. Analyze hazards ES&H Manual If our work falls into specific topic categories, the ES&H Manual Chapters can help find out common hazards for the topics.
+2. Analyze hazards ESH Manual If our work falls into specific topic categories, the ESH Manual Chapters can help find out common hazards for the topics.

-3. Control for hazards ES&H Manual Some topics have recommended procedures for controlling hazards.
+3. Control for hazards ESH Manual Some topics have recommended procedures for controlling hazards.

 Lessons Learned Some Lessons Learned also provide an analysis of better ways of controlling the hazards in the future.

-STA The SLAC Training Assessment is a tool to help find out what training is needed for jobs and people.
+SLAC Training Reviewing the Course Catalog and using the SLAC Training Assessment is a tool to help find out what training is needed for jobs and people.
 Training is considered to be a hazard control method.

 5. Feedback and Improvement Performance Evaluations

-(link to HR forms)
+(link to HR tools)

 A program through Human Resources, performance evaluations annually review our work and give us feedback on how we're doing.
 This program should be considered broad-scope, however, and each job should do individual feedback and improvement sessions.